Social Icons

 Directed by Marc Forster

-The movie is fun to watch and it takes you through the dynamics of life facing ones impending death.
-Like having a cancer and told you have just three months to live.
+The movie is fun to watch and explores the dynamics of facing one’s impending death—like being diagnosed with cancer and told you only have three months to live.

 0 comments: